AxOS-project/docs/src/content/docs/guides/theom.md

 ---
 title: Theom
-description: The fourth desktop environment for AxOS.
+description: The fourth desktop environment of AxOS.
 ---

 ## Table of Contents